coveo/source.coveo.com/_posts/2021-02-23-coveo-headless-plus-svelte.md

 ## Next Steps

-This was a very quick introduction to both libraries, but you can see how easy it is to use both and what a great match they have together.
+This was a very quick introduction to both libraries, but you can see how easy it is to use both and what a great match they are together.

-There is still a lot of work to do to make it usable in the real world though.
+There is still a lot of work to do to make it usable in the real world, though.

 ### Styling